Skip to main content

 required_access_grants: [ finance ]

-Defining the default_topic_required_access_grants: in the Model:
+Defining default_topic_required_access_grants: in the model

 This example will enforce finance to be the default required access grant for all topics in the model, unless others are applied.